Steform/StuSlider/readme.md

 ## Origin

-This slider was created to replace an older one, the FlexSlider 2:
+This slider was created to replace an older one, [the FlexSlider 2](http://flexslider.woothemes.com/):

-FlexSlider 2

 With its replacement in mind, and to validate my JavaScript skills, I set about writing my own customizable slider.

+Here is the [demo link](https://steform.github.io/StuSlider/) of my slider, you can see the result to decide if this StuSlider meets your needs

 ## Project Importation

 To use the 'StuSlider' Class, you must import the 'stuslider.js' JavaScript file into your project.